Learning-Journey-Tcoons1413/Semester-3/Object Oriented Systems - COMP CO835/Week 2/PDF Condensed Notes.md

 - A new **Consolidated Sales and Marketing System (CSMS)** was proposed.
 - This major project emerged from the RMO strategic planning process.
 ###### Project Initiation
-- Project initiation is the first phase of the project management life cycle.
+- Project initiation is the first phase of the project management life cycle. **SDLC** Part 1.
 - Companies decide whether the project is needed and assess its benefits.
 - A **Project Initiation Document (PRD)** is developed, outlining:
   - Justification for the project